SchwarzIT/onyx/apps/docs/src/tokens/index.md

-::: danger
+# Tokens

+::: warning Work in progress
 Here will be a overview page with cards.

-Cards to be under construction.
 :::